 The malleable set isn’t as simple as probably intended.
 Four cabinets are dissembled and reassembled by the cast between scenes, morphing from kitchen island into bunk bed.
 In such a tiny space it is clunky and cumbersome.
 With no wings to speak of, the actors remain onstage throughout, meaning that some of the scene blocking overlaps.
 The aim, no doubt, is to create juxtaposition but the choreography is unpolished and the effect messy, with characters who aren’t in a particular scene appearing to be intruding upon it accidentally.

 Some more successful elements of the set are the naturalistic details: the light-up fridge interior and the real risotto meals.
 Scene changes are punctuated by the harsh bulb shining centrally down like the stark spotlight of an interrogation room while the deafening hum of the microwave heralds overbearing domesticity.

 Ryan Blackburn is brooding, volatile and very Scouse as Scott.
 His naive optimism in speaking of getting to Spain, as yearningly as the Three Sisters speak of Moscow, is heartbreaking.
 Catherine Harvey’s Lisa has a desperate energy.
 Her explosive rant in one of the final scenes brings a welcome change of pace to the play.
 All four actors bring to life the themes of class, grief, disappointment and duty in a way that is engaging and certainly worth a watch.

-17 is on at Finborough Theatre until 29th July 2014, for further information or to book visit here.
+17 is at the Finborough Theatre until 29th July 2014.
+For further information or to book visit the theatre’s website here.